BIRTH GRANDPARENTS ROLE

 Written by Deborah.

-What rights do birth grandparents have regarding the adoption of their grandchildren?
+What legal rights do grandparents have regarding the adoption of their grandchildren?

-As adults, we should focus on what's in the best interest of the child.
-As Christians, we should pray for God's clear guidance.
-As parents, we should agree to what is the best choice for the future welfare of the child.
-As responsible adults, we should logically and objectively consider the current circumstances of the birth parents and the child's security.
-Children deserve to be raised in a stable and peaceful home.
+As adults, shouldn't we focus on what's in the best interest of the child?
+Shouldn't we pray for God's answers for the child's future?
+Shouldn't we endorse what's most beneficial for the child's welfare?
+As adults shouldn't we objectively and logically consider the circumstances of the birth parents and more importantly the security of the child?
+Don't children deserve to be raised in a stable and peaceful home?

 Christian Adoption prays for birth grandparents to seek divine guidance and direction.